mobilecoinfoundation/mobilecoin/tools/fog-local-network/README.md

 Usage
 -----

-1. Set `IAS_API_KEY` and `IAS_SPID` if needed, otherwise they will default to all zeros.
-In a DEV IAS build that is fine.
 1. Create a new Python3 virtual env: `python3 -mvenv env`
 1. Activate the virtualenv: `. ./env/bin/activate`
 1. Install requirements: `pip install --upgrade pip && pip install -r requirements.txt`